-In fact, a 2018 FINRA study found financial capability, stability, and confidence aren’t improving.
-Over 53% of adults say thinking about their financial situation makes them anxious.
-Forty-four percent say discussing their finances is stressful.
+In fact, a 2022 FINRA study found financial capability, stability, and confidence aren’t improving.
+Over 56% of adults say thinking about their financial situation makes them anxious.
+42% think about their finances every day.

 Younger Americans are feeling the greatest burden.
 The study found persisting and widening gaps between those who are struggling and those who are prospering financially — skewing generationally.
-Those between the ages of 18 to 34 have the highest levels of financial stress (63%) and anxiety (55%).
+Those between the ages of 18 to 34 have the highest levels of financial stress (69%).

-According to an analysis from JPMorgan Chase, a majority of families in the U.S. don’t have enough money saved in an emergency fund.
+According to an analysis from Bankrate, less than half (48%) of U.S. adults don’t have enough money saved in an emergency fund.

-Even so, about two-thirds of American families would struggle to come up with the equivalent of six weeks’ savings.
+Even so, 22% of U.S. adults have no emergency savings and 30% don’t have enough to cover three months of expenses.
 A tremendous percentage of the population is at risk.
 With financial ruin one unexpected expense away, this statistic emphasizes how critical building an emergency fund is for long-term financial health.

-According to a 2017 CareerBuilder survey, the majority of the country is living paycheck to paycheck.
+According to a 2023 LendingClub report, the majority of the country (61%) is living paycheck to paycheck.
 Living paycheck to paycheck means you are spending most or all of your monthly income on expenses.
 Once essentials are paid, there’s no money left over for savings.

 Americans stuck in a hand-to-mouth cycle often feel limited by their financial situation.
 If savings run out, what’s their Plan B?
 For many Americans, there isn’t one.

-In 2019, a survey revealed two in five U.S. adults said they have a budget and follow it to keep track of spending.
-But the survey also revealed three in five U.S. adults self-reported that they do not budget.
+A 2023 survey revealed 74% of Americans said they have a budget and follow it to keep track of spending.
+But the survey also revealed 16% spend more than their monthly budget.

 Maintaining a budget is a financial literacy fundamental.
 A budget sets the foundation for how to treat income and expenses.
 It ensures that needs are covered each month — essentials, like bills, debt, and savings.

-It’s eye-opening to learn a majority of Americans abstain from this financial literacy basic.
+It’s encouraging to see that a majority of Americans abstain employ this financial literacy basic.
 Without a budget how do consumers maintain confidence in their financial stability?
 How do they hold themselves accountable when managing money?

-No. 5: Four in five youths failed a financial literacy quiz
+No. 5: Over half of youths aged 15 - 18 failed a financial literacy quiz

 Research shows states requiring students to take and pass a personal finance class, produce more informed, college-ready students.
 Personal finance education during formative years provides students with the knowledge and skills necessary to manage their finances and increase their financial well-being.

-A 2020 survey of the states shows hope, but we still have a long way to go.
-Forty-five states now include personal finance education in their K-12 standards.
-But don’t celebrate yet.
+A 2022 survey of the states shows hope, but we still have a long way to go.
+Forty-six states now require personal finance education in their K-12 standards.

-- Twenty-six states and D.C. do not require a high school personal finance course to be offered.
+- Twenty-five states and D.C. require a high school personal finance course to be offered.

-- Twenty-nine states and D.C. do not require the high school course to be taken.
+- Twenty-one states and D.C. require the high school course to be taken.

-- Forty-five states and D.C. do not require standardized testing.
+- Nine states and D.C. require standardized testing.

 Treating personal finance as optional robs students of the opportunity to increase their financial knowledge.
 That’s why experts are fighting for these courses to be mandatory across the nation.